 In previous posts, Sara introduced the concept of surface structure & deep structure when it comes to problem solving.
 She then went on to describe the ways the surface structure of problems can help students understand certain aspects of those problems or concepts.
 Now Sara goes into more detail about how, through knowledge transfer, we can help students move beyond the surface structure of problems to understand their underlying deep structure.

-Transfer (applying past knowledge to new situations or problems)is an essential part of how we define learning.
+When we transfer, we apply past knowledge to new situations or problems.
+This is an essential part of how we define learning.
 We can’t say that we’ve really mastered a concept or skill until we can apply our knowledge in different situations.
 The question is: how can we promote transfer?

 As helpful as a wide base of knowledge is, a student doesn’t need to be familiar with the surface structure of a problem in order to recognize its deep structure.
 How can we promote knowledge transfer to unfamiliar contexts?

 The answer: lots of practice!

 This may seem oversimplified, but the truth is that it’s easier said than done.
 I think most of us know that practice is a necessary part of learning.
 It follows that the more practice a student has with different types of problems, the more apparent the deep structure of those problems becomes.
 After all, when I think of the variety of addition problems that I’ve seen in my lifetime, the amount of exposure my 7-year-old has had seems minuscule.
 With more practice, the ‘laps around the track’ problem will become as simple to him as it was to me, and the deep structure of addition problems will eventually be unmistakable.

 Practice has other benefits in addition to promoting transfer.
 It helps students retain information for longer periods of time.
 It also helps basic skills become automatic, which frees up “thinking space” in the brain for performing higher-level problem solving.

 The tricky part is keeping students engaged during all that practice!
 Here are some tips from Willingham in Why Don’t Students Like School?: